finalcut/finalcut.github.io/_posts/2005-01-28-hidden-cfquery-features.markdown

 title: "Hidden CFQUERY features"
 date: 2005-01-28
 comments: false
-categories:
- - coldfusion
+category: coldfusion
- - query
+tags: [cfquery]
 ---
-On the cfc-def list someone just posted a link to a cool resource that shows some undocumented, and thus unsupported, features for the cfquery object.
+On the cfc-dev list someone just posted a link to a cool resource that shows some undocumented, and thus unsupported, features for the cfquery object.
 My personal favorite is the sort method.
 Here is an example copied from the page that I linked: